misje/opencti-wazuh-connector/docs/source/opencti.rst

 :term:`STIX` is a language and serialisation format used extensively in CTI to describe and share threat information.
 This documentation will provide a lot of links to the :stix:`STIX standard <>`, but you need not know anything about it.
-If you're curious about STIX, start with the `official STIX introduction
+If you are curious about STIX, start with the `official STIX introduction
 <https://oasis-open.github.io/cti-documentation/stix/intro>`_ instead of the
 standard reference.